Jay Stamper

-Jeremy "Jay" Stamper (born June 14, 1972) is an American entrepreneur, nonprofit leader and politician from South Carolina.
+Jeremy Stamper (born June 14, 1972) is an American entrepreneur, nonprofit leader and politician from South Carolina.
 Stamper first gained national media attention for pranks targeting incumbent politicians and has since founded several internet companies, including Spout, The Delaware Company, Progressive Homesellers and PersonRatings.com.
 In February 2013, he announced his candidacy for the Democratic nomination for the 2014 United States Senate election in South Carolina.

 Early life and family

 Stamper attended public, private and parochial schools in the Seattle area and later earned his undergraduate degree in Government from Connecticut College.
 Stamper is the grandson of Malcolm T. Stamper, the Boeing Company president best known for leading 50,000 people in the race to build the 747.

 Business career

 The Delaware Company

 Stamper began his entrepreneurial career in 2002 when he founded The Delaware Company, a business filing company that specialized in Delaware incorporation.
 He served as CEO until 2006, when he sold the company to the Dutch multinational Wolters Kluwer for an undisclosed sum.